Melissa Chiu, Director, Hirshhorn Museum and Sculpture Garden

 Melissa Chiu is director of the Smithsonian’s Hirshhorn Museum and Sculpture Garden, the national museum of modern and contemporary art.
 Since her appointment in 2014, she has advocated for contemporary art through the Museum’s exhibitions, acquisitions, and public programs.

-While maintaining the Hirshhorn’s focus on twentieth- and twenty-first century art, the Museum has presented landmark exhibitions of work by some of the most important contemporary artists, notably Shirin Neshat, Robert Irwin, and Yayoi Kusama.
-Under Ms. Chiu’s leadership, the Hirshhorn has also commissioned site-specific artworks that connect with the Hirshhorn’s unique architecture, such as a piece by Linn Meyers and an installation by Mark Bradford.
+While maintaining the Hirshhorn’s focus on twentieth- and twenty-first century art, the Museum has presented landmark exhibitions of work by some of the most important contemporary artists, notably Shirin Neshat, Robert Irwin, Yayoi Kusama, and Charline von Heyl.
+Under Ms. Chiu’s leadership, the Hirshhorn has also commissioned site-specific artworks that connect with the Museum’s unique architecture, such as a piece by Linn Meyers and an installation by Mark Bradford.
 Ms. Chiu has expanded the Museum’s substantial holdings of European and American postwar art to include examples of global modernism.
 Works by artists Park Seo-bo, Jimmie Durham, Monir Farmanfarmaian, Natsuyuki Nakanishi, and Senga Nengudi have been added to the collection.